carolinazavalatech/corridorfx/README.md

 ### Product Discovery Case Study — Cross-Border Payments for UK SMEs

 > **This is a product thinking exercise, not a live product or startup pitch.**
-> All data shown is illustrative, based on publicly available market benchmarks (Bank of England, FCA, WorldFirst, Wise).
+> All data shown is illustrative, based on publicly available market benchmarks

 ---